Are you looking to improve your influence? So was Brad.

-We asked him to just add one new behavior to his daily routine–notice people on his team doing something right and tell them.
+We asked him to just add one new influence behavior to his daily routine–notice people on his team doing something right and tell them.

 Everything else could stay the same.
 He committed to conducting five informal recognition moments a day, which meant that he had to go out of his way to find the good things that were happening, say something about them, and to measure them.

 He put five rubber bands in his left pocket, and each time he observed (and affirmed) a positive behavior, he could move one rubber band to the right pocket.
 The goal was to finish with all the rubber bands in the right pocket by the end of the day.

 That one simple change made a huge impact on his influence and results.
 His team began to do more of the behaviors he was encouraging, and he had less negative behaviors to criticize, reversing the spiral.